Duo integrates with Amazon WorkSpaces to add two-factor authentication to WorkSpaces client logins.

 You'll also need to enroll your WorkSpaces users in Duo before they can use multifactor authentication.

-This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
-If your organization requires IP-based rules, please review this Duo KB article.
+If your organization requires IP-based rules, please review Duo Knowledge Base article 1337.

 To integrate Duo with Amazon WorkSpaces, you will need to install a Duo RADIUS authentication proxy service on one or more EC2 instances in an AWS VPC, or on one or more machines in an on-premises environment.
 Before proceeding, you should locate (or set up) a system on which you will install the Duo Authentication Proxy.
-The proxy supports Windows and Linux systems (in particular, we recommend Windows Server 2012 R2 or later, Red Hat Enterprise Linux 6, CentOS 6, Debian 6, or Amazon Linux 2015.03 or later).
+The proxy supports Windows and Linux systems (in particular, we recommend Windows Server 2016 or later, Red Hat Enterprise Linux 6, CentOS 6, Debian 6, or Amazon Linux 2015.03 or later).

 It is highly recommended that you assign a fixed private IP to your Authentication Proxy machine, as the WorkSpaces MFA configuration contacts the RADIUS server by IP address.